razan-systems-architect/Razan-Nusairat-Reporting-and-Data-Analytics-Portfolio/02) humanitarian-business-intelligence-and-reporting-projects/annual-misconduct-dashboard/README.md

 ## Annual Misconduct Tracking Dashboard
 The Annual Misconduct Tracking Dashboard is the division's first live Power BI reporting system.
 It provides a standardized framework for managing annual operational statistics through an interactive Power BI dashboard.
 The purpose of this dashboard is to provide an executive-level overview of the activities and achievements of the Investigations Division and support evidence-based decision-making.

-*This is a sanitized version of the original dashboard; confidential information has been removed and/or anonymised for portfolio publication.
+*This is a sanitized version of the original dashboard; confidential information has been removed and/or anonymized for portfolio publication.

 ## Project Highlights
 • Replaced manual statistics work that relied on Excel spreadsheets with a live, interactive reporting system.